junguler/firefox-dark-userContent.css/README.md

 <br>

-because our images are always on a dark background we can also use brightness filter to achive the same effect, one difference being if images are rendered on-top of tables, borders or other stuff they are not shown behind the images when brightness is used
+because our images are always on a dark background we can also use brightness filter to achieve the same effect, one difference being if images are rendered on-top of tables, borders or other stuff they are not shown behind the images when brightness is used
 ```
 img {
 transition: 0.5s ease !important;